-Following the completion of the Phase 1 trial, we initiated a multinational, Phase 1/2, open-label trial of GMI-1271 as an adjunct to standard chemotherapy in patients with AML.
-This trial in males and females with AML is being conducted at a number of academic institutions in the United States, Ireland and Australia.
+In May 2015, we commenced a multinational, Phase 1/2, open-label trial of GMI-1271 as an adjunct to standard chemotherapy in patients with AML.
+This trial in males and females with AML was conducted at a number of academic institutions in the United States, Ireland and Australia.
 The trial consists of two parts.
-In the Phase 1 portion, escalation testing was performed to determine a recommended GMI-1271 dose in combination with standard chemotherapy.
-We evaluated three different doses, with six to seven patients in each dose cohort.
-In the Phase 2 portion, dose-expansion testing is being conducted to obtain additional safety and efficacy data in defined sub-populations of AML.
-The Phase 1 portion of the study was completed in 2016 and we expect to complete the Phase 2 dose-expansion portion in 2017 in specific patient populations.

-In June 2016, we dosed the first patient in the Phase 2 portion of the trial.
-In this portion of the trial, dose-expansion testing is being conducted to obtain additional safety and efficacy data in two defined sub-populations of AML.
-One arm of the trial is enrolling relapsed or refractory AML patients; the second arm is enrolling patients over 60 years of age with newly diagnosed AML.
-We expect to enroll a total of approximately 72 patients in the Phase 2 portion of the trial.
-Unlike in the Phase 1 portion, some of the patients in the Phase 2 portion may be treated with multiple cycles of GMI-1271.
-The Phase 2 portion of the trial is being conducted in the United States, Ireland and Australia.
-The ongoing trial is expected to complete enrollment in the first half of 2017.
+In the Phase 1 portion, escalation testing was performed to determine a recommended GMI-1271 dose in combination with standard chemotherapy to be used in the Phase 2 portion.
+In the Phase 2 portion of the trial, dose expansion was performed at the recommended dose of 10 mg/kg GMI-1271 in combination with standard chemotherapy.
+The primary objective of the trial was to evaluate the safety of GMI-1271 in combination with chemotherapy.
+Secondary objectives were to characterize PK and pharmacodynamics and to observe anti-leukemic activity.
+A total of 19 patients with relapsed or refractory AML were enrolled and dosed with a single cycle of treatment with GMI-1271 and chemotherapy in the Phase 1 portion of the trial.
+In the Phase 2 portion, one cohort of 25 patients over 60 years of age with newly diagnosed AML and a second cohort of 47 patients with relapsed or refractory AML were enrolled.
+Unlike in the Phase 1 portion, some of the patients in the Phase 2 portion were treated with multiple cycles of GMI-1271 with chemotherapy.